rusty-reebs/mysite/_pages/projects.md

 Live site: [https://worldschoolingpopups.com](https://worldschoolingpopups.com)
 Optimized for 📱 &nbsp;mobile and&nbsp; 🖥 &nbsp;desktop!

 Filling a need for a central listing of worldschooling events, this REST API is built in Express.
-It features a public frontend where all users can browse events, and a separate admin frontend with JSON web token (JWT) authentication in the form of a header cookie.
+It features an AirBnB-style public frontend where users can browse events, and a separate admin frontend with JSON web token (JWT) authentication in the form of a header cookie.
 I also used React to conditionally render optional information such as excursions and age range.
 Maps and image handling are provided via the Google Maps and Cloudinary APIs, respectively.

 <a href="https://worldschoolingpopups.com"><img src="/assets/images/worldschooling-1.jpg" alt="screenshot" style="max-width:350px;"></a>&nbsp;&nbsp;<a href="https://worldschoolingpopups.com"><img src="/assets/images/worldschooling-2.jpg" alt="screenshot" style="max-width:350px;"></a>